Maryna-Korbet/goit-algo-fp/README.md

 ![Screenshoot](./images/tree.jpg)

-Startup example: python task_2.py --level 6
+Startup example: python task_2.py --level 8

+**Task 3: Trees, Dijkstra's algorithm**:

+- Develop Dijkstra's algorithm for finding shortest paths in a weighted graph using a binary heap.
+The task involves creating a graph, using a pyramid to optimize the selection of vertices, and computing the shortest paths from the initial vertex to all others.